tink-crypto/tink/docs/GOLANG-HOWTO.md

 ```

-## Key Management
+## Key management

-### Generating New Key(set)s
+### Generating new key(set)s

-To take advantage of key rotation and other key management features, a Tink user works usually not
+To take advantage of key rotation and other key management features, a Tink user
-with single keys, but with keysets, which are just sets of keys with some additional parameters and metadata.
+works usually not with single keys, but with keysets.
+Keysets are just sets of
+keys with some additional parameters and metadata.

-Internally Tink stores keysets as Protocol Buffers, but you can work with keysets via a wrapper called keyset handle.
-You can generate a new keyset and obtain its handle using a KeyTemplate.
-KeysetHandle objects enforce certain restrictions that prevent accidental leakage of the sensistive key material.
+Internally Tink stores keysets as Protocol Buffers, but you can work with
+keysets via a wrapper called keyset handle.
+You can generate a new keyset and
+obtain its handle using a KeyTemplate.
+KeysetHandle objects enforce certain
+restrictions that prevent accidental leakage of the sensistive key material.

 ```go
 package main